py2ai/py2ai.github.io/_posts/2021-06-06-Online-Video-Processing-From-Client-Camera.md

 ---
+categories:
+- Tutorial Series
+description: This tutorial is about obtaining live frames of a client's camera, process it and provide result back to the client
+featured-img: flasklipsonlinelogo
+keywords:
+- Flask video processing
+- Socket.IO real-time communication
+- online video processing tutorial
+- client-server video processing
+- Flask tutorial
+- deep learning services
+- real-time video processing
 layout: post
-title: How to perform online video processing from the client's camera
-categories: [Tutorial Series]
 mathjax: true
-featured-img: flasklipsonlinelogo
-description:  This tutorial is about obtaining live frames of a client's camera, process it and provide result back to the client
-tags: [Flask, Socket.IO, JavaScript, Video Processing, Real-time Communication, Online Services, Deep Learning, Tutorial]
-keywords: [Flask video processing, Socket.IO real-time communication, online video processing tutorial, client-server video processing, Flask tutorial, deep learning services, real-time video processing]
+tags:
+- Flask
+- Socket.IO
+- JavaScript
+- Video Processing
+- Real-time Communication
+- Online Services
+- Deep Learning
+- Tutorial
+title: How to perform online video processing from the client's...
 ---

 Hi friends, hope you are doing great!
 Today's tutorial is about using Flask, Socket.io and JavaScript, to obtain frames from a client's camera, then process it at the server side and then send the output to the client.
 This approach enables online services especially from the deployment point of view.
 Clients can use